BOA401M3 : Advanced Microbiology

 • Gene expression analysis in host-pathogen interaction: technologies for creating expression data and for extracting information from microarray hybridizations or RNA-seq reads.

-Teaching and Learning Methods/Activities Lectures, practical, tutorial discussion, take-home assignments, seminar and oral presentation by students, E – Learning and online based teaching.
+Teaching and Learning Methods/Activities Lectures, practical, tutorial discussion, take-home assignments, seminar and oral presentation by students, e – Learning and online based teaching.

-Evaluation Theory: In-course assessment(s): 30%, End of Course Examination: 70% Practical: In-course assessment(s): 30%, End of Course Examination: 70% Overall marks = (6*MT+4*MP)/10 MT – Marks for theory component, MP – Marks for practical component
+• Overall mark = (6*MT+4*MP)/10, MT – Marks for theory component, MP – Marks for practical component

 • Momand, J., McCurdy, A., Heubach, S. and Warter-Perez, N. (2016).
 Concepts in Bioinformatics and Genomics.
 Oxford: Oxford University Press.